stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 type: docs
 ---

-<div style="text-align:center">{{< figure src="/img/workshop3.png" width=150 >}}</div>
+{{< youtube hBiBiOzkpnY >}}

 ## Searching with Precision

-This workshop is designed to help you search library catalogs and other databases with efficiency.
-While most students have some familiarity with searching through the Google search engine, library catalogs and databases don't always work in the same way.
+This workshop is designed to help you keyword search library catalogs and other databases with efficiency.
+While most students have some familiarity with keyword searching through the Google search engine, library catalogs and databases don't work in the same way.
 To query databases effectively and efficiently, you need to be familiar with `Boolean` searches.

 Perhaps the common research problem is searches that produce too many results.
 Rather than page through hundreds or thousands of search results, you can use Boolean search strings to make your searches more precise.
 Boolean searches use what are known as ``logical operators`` to form search strings.

 The three most common logical operators are **AND**, **OR**, and **NOT**.
 However, you should also learn how to use `exact phrases`, `truncation`, and `wildcards` in search strings.

-- #### <i class="fas fa-volume-up"></i> [**Lecture 4: Searching with Precision**](https://drive.google.com/file/d/1WlJV5O2YSOC7VQGHCG1N-aM7kXRqrVVi/view?usp=sharing)

 ## Workshop